MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/web-api-query-data-sample.md

 <a name="bkmk_fetchxml"></a>

-## Section 8 FetchXML queries
+## Section 8: FetchXML queries

 Besides query filter operations, the Web API also supports FetchXML queries.
 FetchXml provides an alternative way to define queries and additional options to perform aggregations.
-More information:[Use FetchXML to construct a query](../use-fetchxml-construct-query.md)
+More information: [Use FetchXML to construct a query](../use-fetchxml-construct-query.md)

 To use fetch xml you must compose a string representing the query.
 Make sure the query string conforms to the [FetchXML schema](../fetchxml-schema.md).
 Before you include the string in the URL you must URL encode the string.